perlmonger42/elastic_tabstops/README.md

 Aligning output columns can greatly improve the legibility of program output.
 Unfortunately, that can be difficult to arrange.

 Elastic tabstops are an elegant solution to that problem.
+The idea is to replace the classic "tabstops occur every 8 spaces" with the idea that corresponding tabs on adjacent lines should define a column, and the tabstop after that column's contents should be positioned to make that column just wide enough for its data.

-The idea is to replace the classic "every 8 spaces is a tabstop" with the idea that corresponding tabs on adjacent lines should jump forward to the _same position_, and that position should be wide enough for all the data in its column.
+Tabs have always been elastic.
+This proposal makes the tab _stops_ elastic, as well, by positioning them to fit the text.

 As an example, this code writes several lines to an ElasticTabstops output stream, where each line contains five tab-separated "words" of random length.